SpiralNuggets/SpiralNuggets/README.md

 - 3 years JROTC Training
 - Driving license
 - Ability to play Through The Fire And Flames on Guitar Hero (actually was)
+- Experience in Rust (Call of Duty map)

 -------------